Avengers: Infinity War: Production

-In October 2014, Marvel announced a two-part sequel to Avengers: Age of Ultron, titled Avengers: Infinity War.
+In October 2014, Marvel Studios announced a two-part sequel to Avengers: Age of Ultron (2015) entitled Avengers: Infinity War.
 Part 1 was scheduled to be released on May 4, 2018, with Part 2 scheduled for May 3, 2019.
-In April 2015, Marvel announced that Anthony and Joe Russo would direct both parts of Avengers: Infinity War, with back-to-back filming expected to begin in 2016.
-The next month, Christopher Markus and Stephen McFeely had signed on to write the screenplays for both parts of the film, which draws inspiration from Jim Starlin's 1991 The Infinity Gauntlet comic and Jonathan Hickman's 2013 Infinity comic.
+Marvel's plan was to film both parts of Infinity War back-to-back.
+Anthony and Joe Russo were hired to direct the films in April 2015.
+The next month, Christopher Markus and Stephen McFeely signed on to write the screenplays for both parts of the film, which drew inspiration from Jim Starlin's 1991 The Infinity Gauntlet comic and Jonathan Hickman's 2013 Infinity comic.
 Anthony Russo added the film was inspired by 1990s heist films, with Thanos "on a smash-and-grab" to acquire all of the Infinity Stones.
-Producer Kevin Feige said the films were titled as two parts of a single film because of the shared elements between the films, but he felt they would be "two distinct" films, not one story split across two films.
-In May 2016, the Russos revealed that they would retitle the two films, to further remove this misconception.
-That July, Marvel revealed Part 1s title would be shortened to simply Avengers: Infinity War.
+Producer Kevin Feige said the films would be "two distinct" projects with shared elements, not one story split across two films.
+The Russos decided to rename them to remove this misconception in May 2016, and Marvel simply shortened the first film to Avengers: Infinity War that July.